vechain/create-vechain-dapp/README.md

 2. Run `npm link` to test the package locally

+3. Run `scripts/update-templates.sh` to update the templates

-3. Run `npm publish` to publish the new version to npm registry
+4. Run `npm publish` to publish the new version to npm registry

 Note: Make sure you have the necessary npm permissions to publish the package.